scottydelta/autoreg-parse/README.md

 - [X] Archive Locations
 - [ ] Anymore???

-[ ] Modular
+[X] Modular

-- [O] I have a basic "plugin" feature, but not what I want for the end result.
+- [X] Now supports a plugin style feature set where people can write their own plugins.
+If you write one let me know and I will add it to the repo.

 [ ] Program Input/Output